3ndG4me/AutoBlue-MS17-010/README.md

    `--'
 Enternal Blue Metasploit Listener

-IP for reverse connection:
+LHOST for reverse connection:
 <YOUR-IP>
-PORT for x64 reverse connection:
+LPORT for x64 reverse connection:
 <SOME PORT>
-PORT for x86 reverse connection:
+LPORT for x86 reverse connection:
 <SOME OTHER PORT>
 Enter 0 for meterpreter shell or 1 for regular cmd shell:
 0